Coping With a Breakup: 10 Tips for Men

 Try these tips to help you start to process what has happened and feel calmer.

-If you’ve moved out of your family home it’s important you create a “nest” for yourself in your new home.
+If you’ve moved out of the home you shared with your partner, it’s important you create a “nest” for yourself in your new home.
+This includes:

-- Stock your cupboards with fruit and vegetables and supplies for cooking.
+- Stock your cupboards with fruit, vegetables, and supplies for cooking.